magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

   :dependencies [[org.clojure/clojure "1.4.0"]])
 ```

-As you see, `valip` depends on CLJS `1.4.0` release.
-To be able to use
+A pretty minimal build file in such a case.
+As you see, `valip`
+depends on CLJS `1.4.0` release.
+To be able to use the Reader
-Reader Conditionals, the very first thing to be update will be the CLJ
+Conditionals extension, the very first thing to be updated is the CLJ
-dependency CLJ from `1.4.0` to `1.7.0`.
+dependency: from `1.4.0` to `1.7.0` (in a very short time the
+clojure-dev team will deliver the `1.8.0` release).

-Also note that `leiningen` has a lot of sane defaults for its build
+[`leiningen`](http://leiningen.org/) has a lot of sane defaults for
-directives.
-For example, if you do not specify a `:source-paths`
+its build directives.
+For example, if you do not specify a
-directive, it assumes `src`.
-If you do not specify a `:target-path`
+`:source-paths` directive, it assumes `src` as default.
+If you do not
-directive, it assume `target` as the default and if you do not specify
+specify a `:target-path` directive, it assume `target` as default and
-a `:test-paths` it will assume the `test` directory as default and so
+if you do not specify a `:test-paths` it will assume the `test`
-on.
-That's why the `project.clj` is so concise.
+directory as default and so on.
+That's why the `project.clj` is so
+noise free in such a case.

 ## Look at the directory layout

-The very second thing take I look into, it's the directory layout of the project:
+The very second thing take I generally look into, is the directory
+layout of the project directory:

 ```bash
 tree